Scenes from former Saturday of Symposia events

 David Parkes

-David Parkes headshot David C. Parkes assumed the deanship of the Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS) on October 15, 2023.
-He is also the George F. Colony Professor of Computer Science.
-Parkes is the fourth dean to lead SEAS since it was elevated from a division to a school in 2007, the first computer scientist, and the first dean to rise from a faculty position in the school.
+David Parkes headshot David C. Parkes is the Dean of the Harvard John A. Paulson School of Engineering and Applied Sciences (SEAS) and the George F. Colony Professor of Computer Science.

-He has been elected a Fellow of the American Association for the Advancement of Science, the Association for Computing Machinery, and the Association for the Advancement of Artificial Intelligence.
-A highly regarded teacher, adviser, and mentor, Parkes was named Harvard College Professor, a 5-year appointment that recognizes exemplary teaching, twice voted one of Harvard College’s Favorite Professors, has received the Roslyn Abramson Award for Teaching, and the Capers and Marion McDonald Award for Excellence in Mentoring and Advising “for his selfless contributions to creating a welcoming, collaborative, and productive community of scholars in computer science.”
+Parkes is a Fellow of the American Association for the Advancement of Science, the Association for Computing Machinery, and the Association for the Advancement of Artificial Intelligence.
+A celebrated teacher and mentor, he was named Harvard College Professor, twice voted one of Harvard College’s Favorite Professors, and has received the Roslyn Abramson and Capers and Marion McDonald Awards for mentoring and teaching.

 Amruta Nori-Sarma